UM-Flint Pre-Law Advising

-Primary care shortages.
-Increasing public interest in healthcare.
-With these new but ever-present realities in mind, the University of Michigan-Flint is strategically positioned to prepare students for the challenges and rewards of a medical career.
+With almost seventy majors and sixteen graduate programs, the University of Michigan-Flint is strategically positioned to prepare its students for the challenges and rewards of a legal career.

-Whether you’ve always wanted to be a physician, or if you’ve only recently discovered your calling, you have an entire built-in support network here at UM-Flint ready to guide you and push your development potential to the next level.
-Our core methodology of medical school preparation emphasizes functionality over a structural approach—and, as such, it is flexible in regard to your ambitions and pliable to your needs.
-Since our premedical advisors have served on medical school admission committees and have advised successful applicants for many years, our advice to you is based in educational and developmental theory—but also grounded in practice.
+Whether you’ve always wanted to be a lawyer or only recently have discovered your calling, you have an entire built-in support network at UM-Flint ready to guide you and push your development potential to the next level.
+Our core methodology of law school preparation emphasizes the functional approach recommended by the majority of law schools, instead of a structurally predefined approach—and, as such, it is flexible in regard to your ambitions and pliable to your needs.
+Since our pre-law advisors have advised successful applicants for many years, our advice to you is not only based in developmental theory, but also grounded in practice.

-We won’t sugarcoat it—getting into medical school will be difficult.
-As you may already know, you will be competing for limited spaces against your peers, and more than half will not get in.
-Understandably, this might make your goals seem unapproachable at times, but if you’re willing to study hard, come to class prepared, become involved in student life, and approach medical school preparation like your future depended on it (because it does), then our faculty and staff will empower your decisions and support your ambitions with sound advice and a True Blue education.
+Getting into law school will be difficult.
+As you may already know, you will be competing for limited spaces against your peers, and a third up to a half will not get in.
+Understandably, this might make your goals seem unapproachable at times, but if you’re willing to study hard, come to class prepared, become involved in student life, and approach law school preparation as though your future depended on it (which it does), then our faculty and staff will empower your decisions and support your ambitions with sound advice and a True Blue education.